 The Practical Ministries Department of Dallas Christian College prepares students for leadership ministry in a church or ministry setting.
 The department offers two degrees, the Bachelor of Arts and the Bachelor of Science.
 Students may choose from the following majors: Bible, Biblical Ministry (degree completion program listed in the Bible and Theology section), Practical Ministries, and Worship Arts.
-Within the Practical Ministries degree are three tracks from which to choose: Intercultural Studies, Ministry Leadership, and the Youth and Family Ministry.
-The B.A. degree includes 39 credit hours of the Bible Major (including six hours in biblical language).
-39 credit hours of the General Education, 12 credit hours of biblical language, and six credit hours of open electives.
-The B.S. degree includes 33 credit hours of the Bible Major.
-39 credit hours of the General Education, and 12 credit hours (or more) of open electives.
+Within the Practical Ministries degree are three concentrations from which to choose: Intercultural Studies, Ministry Leadership, and the Youth and Family Ministry.
+The B.A. degree includes 33 credit hours of the Bible Major, 30 credit hours in the Practical Ministries Major, 39 credit hours from the General Education curriculum, 12 credit hours of biblical language, and 6 credit hours of open electives.
+(This add up to a total of 120 hours including 39 hours total of Bible and Theology from all areas.)
+The B.S. degree includes 33 credit hours from the General Education so for the Bible Major, 30 credit hours of open electives.
+(This add up to a total of 120 hours including 39 hours total of Bible and Theology from all areas.)
+The B.S. degree includes 33 credit hours of the Bible Major, 30 credit hours of open electives.
+(This add up to a total of 120 hours including 36 hours total of Bible and Theology from all areas.)
+The B.S. degree includes from the General Education curriculum, and 18 credit hours of open electives.
+(This add up to a total of 120 hours including 36 hours total of Bible and Theology from all areas.)
 The Bible major is a second major available for most bachelor's degree programs offered at the College.
 If desired, the student may choose to pursue a minor in lieu of open electives.

-The degree completion program, the B.A. in Biblical Ministry, includes 36 credit hours of the Bible Core (nine hours are listed with the professional major and six hours are listed with the biblical language), 39 credit hours of the General Education, 12 credit hours of biblical language, and 28 credit hours of open electives.
-The B.S. in Biblical Ministry degree includes 30 credit hours of the Bible Core (nine hours are listed with the professional major), 39 credit hours of the General Education, and 40 credit hours of open electives.
+The degree completion program, the B.A. in Biblical Ministry, includes 18 credit hours of the Bible Core, 30 credit hours in the professional major, 32 credit hours from the General Education curriculum, 12 credit hours of biblical language, and 28 credit hours of open electives.
+(This add up to a total of 120 hours including 39 hours total of Bible and Theology from all areas.)
+The B.S. in Biblical Ministry degree includes 18 credit hours of the Bible Core 30 hours of the professional major, 32 credit hours from the General Education curriculum , and 40 credit hours of open electives.
+(This add up to a total of 120 hours including 33 hours total of Bible and Theology from all areas.)
 The Biblical Languages Minor is also available through the department.
-In addition to the Bible major, the department also offers the Bachelor of Science in Biblical Ministry through the DCC FLEXCampus® program.
-Minors available through the department include Intercultural Studies, Ministry Studies, Preaching Ministry, Urban Studies, Worship Arts, or Youth and Family Ministry.
-In addition, the Bible and Practical Ministries Departments also offer the Bachelor of Science in Biblical Ministry and the Bachelor of Science in Practical Ministries (Ministry Leadership Track) through the DCC FLEXCampus® program.
+In addition to the Bible major, the department also offers the Bachelor of Science in Biblical Ministry through the DCC Online program.
+Minors available through Arts, or Youth and Family Ministry.
+In addition, the Bible and Practical Ministries Departments also offer the Bachelor of Science in Biblical Ministry and the Bachelor of Science in Practical Ministries (Ministry Leadership concentration) through the DCC Online program.

-The Biblical Ministry and Practical Ministries majors prepare students to minister in a local church, church-related context, urban or cross-cultural mission, or other ministry-related field.
+The Biblical Ministry and Practical Ministries majors prepare students to pastor and serve in a local church, church-related context, urban or cross-cultural mission, or other ministry-related field.
 The Worship Arts major prepares a student for a worship or music ministry.
 Each degree provides the necessary foundation for continued studies in graduate school or seminary.
 The Practical Ministries Department encourages the Bachelor of Arts degree.